 Previously, I interned at Google DeepMind and AWS, where I worked with fantastic teams to advance reasoning capabilities in large language models.
 I believe that powerful AI should also be transparent, interpretable, and aligned with human values.

-I completed my B.Eng Computer Science degree in Nanyang Technological University, Singapore where I worked with Shafiq Rayhan Joty on text generation and summarization.
+I completed my B.Eng Computer Science degree in Nanyang Technological University, Singapore where I was awarded the Best Final Year Thesis Gold Medal.

 Recent talks